The ladies of Hammer Like a Girl show you how to create this awesome vintage style decoupage wood sign for your kitchen or home decor.

 Use a brayer to press the page down onto the board.
 We coated the top of the page with Mod Podge right away, but it works better to wait until the page is dry before Mod Podging the top surface.

 Continue Mod Podging and braying the rest of the board/pages, aligning the edges to the board and overlapping the inside edges as you go.

-After your decoupage sign completely dries (about 4 hours), apply one last coat of Mod Podge over the top with a foam brush.
+After your decoupage wood sign completely dries (about four hours), apply one last coat of Mod Podge over the top with a foam brush.

 If you want further embellishments, cut a metal tape measure to the length of the board.

 Attach the measuring tape to the surface with E-6000 glue.

 Creating the Frame for Your Decoupage Wood Sign